 Risk Event Mitigation Measures Catastrophic failure of a coastal structure.
-Current: • routine maintenance is included in the coastal structures budgets; • reactive inspection following extreme weather events.
-Proposed: • maintain a complete inventory of the Council owned coastal structures and Premature deterioration or obsolescence of an asset. their current condition.
-Current: • routine inspections.
-Proposed: • continue to undertake increase number of routine inspections and scheduling of maintenance programme.
+Current: routine maintenance is included in the coastal structures budgets; reactive inspection following extreme weather events.
+Proposed: maintain a complete inventory of the Council owned coastal structures and Premature deterioration or obsolescence of an asset.
+Infantain a complete inventory of the Council owned coastal structures and their current condition.
+Current: routine inspections.
+Proposed: continue to undertake increase number of routine inspections and scheduling of maintenance programme.

 Risk Event Mitigation Measures Failure to adequately prepare for climate change and failure to respond to changing coastline.
 Current: reactive inspections and maintenance/repairs following extreme weather events; introduction of an interim coastal policy statement which states what the Council is prepared to protect.
-Proposed: ongoing coastal hazard modelling will provide the Council with a clearer picture of where issues may exist and prepare for sea level change; development of a coastal management policy which includes the fundamentals of NZCPS 2010.
+Proposed: ongoing coastal hazard modelling will provide the Council with a clearer picture of where issues may exist and prepare for sea level change; development of a coastal management policy which includes the fundamentals of New Zealand Coastal Policy Statement (NZCPS) 2010.
 Customer perception of the Council not doing enough to protect private property and public assets.
 Current: introduction of the interim coastal policy statement; regular contact with communities at risk from coastal inundation; management of resource consents and CSRs.
 Failure to manage coastal erosion of public land.
 Current: routine inspections; resource consent management; application of NZCPS 2010.
 Proposed: ongoing coastal hazard modelling will provide the Council with a clearer picture of where issues may exist and prepare for sea level change; maintain the increased number of annual routine inspections and scheduling of maintenance programme.